 • Integrating user-level activities into graph-level structures.
 We presented the design and analysis of Integro, a fake account detection system that relies on a novel technique for integrating user-level activities into graph-level structures.
-Integro uses feature-based detection with user-level activities to predict how likely each user is to be a victim.
-By weighting the graph such that edges incident to predicted victims have much lower weights than others, Integro guarantees that most real accounts are ranked higher than fakes.
+Integro uses feature-based detection with user-level activities for predicting how likely each user is to become a victim.
+By weighting the graph such that edges incident to predicted victims have lower weights than others, Integro guarantees that most real accounts are ranked higher than fakes.
 These ranks are derived from the landing probability of a modified random walk that starts from a known real account.
 To our knowledge, Integro is the first detection system that is robust against adverse manipulation of the social graph, where fakes follow an adversarial strategy to befriend a large number of accounts, real or fake, in an attempt to evade detection (Sections III and IV).

 • Implementation and evaluation.
 We implemented Íntegro on top of widely-used, open-source distributed machine learning and graph processing platforms.
 We evaluated Íntegro against SybilRank using real-world datasets and a large-scale deployment at Tuenti.
-In practice, Íntegro has allowed Tuenti to detect at least 10 times more fakes than their current user-based abuse reporting system, where reported users are not ranked.
+In practice, Íntegro has allowed Tuenti to detect at least 10 times more fakes than their current process, where reported user accounts are not ranked.
 With an average of 16K reports per day [13], this improvement has been useful to both Tuenti and its users (Sections V and VI).